Quantum Techniques for Stochastic Mechanics: An example from population biology

 which is satisfied for

 Yipee!
 We've found an equilibrium solution, since we found a value for $c$ that makes $H \Psi = 0$.
 Even better, we've seen that the expected number of amoebas in this equilibrium state is

 This is just the same as the equilibrium population we saw in the \emph{rate equation} ---that is, the logistic equation!
-That's pretty cool, but it's no coincidence: in fact, Anderson proved it works like this for lots of stochastic Petri nets.
+That's pretty cool, but it's no coincidence: as we shall see, Anderson, Craciun and Kurtz proved it works like this for lots of stochastic Petri nets.